Quantum generative adversarial network for generating discrete distribution: Model architecture and training method

 \subsection{Generative MPS quantum circuit}

-Besides the aforementioned family of quantum circuits, we also consider another family of quantum circuits, which are called ``MPS quantum circuits'' \cite{HPW18}.
+There are limited number of qubits in near-term quantum devices.
+However, many real data sets consist of millions of samples and thousands of features.
+Thus, it is crucial to design quantum algorithms which require less qubits.
+Besides the aforementioned family of quantum circuits, we also consider another family of quantum circuits, which are called ``Matrix Product State (MPS) quantum circuits'' \cite{HPW18}.
+The quantum generator can be implemented by MPS quantum circuits with less qubits.
 Fig. \ref{fig:MPS} illustrates the structure of the MPS quantum circuit, which looks like a maximally unbalanced tree with $N$ nodes.
 Each node is a quantum ansatz which inputs and outputs $V+1$ qubits.
 The uppermost output qubit of each node is measured in the computational basis and the other $V$ qubits flow to the next node.
 The $N$ measurement outcomes comprise the $N$-bit generated sample $x$.
 Each node can contain $L\geqslant 1$ layers which have the same gates and layouts as the layers depicted in Fig. \ref{fig:ansatz}.
 The number of parameters/gates in one node is $5L(V+1)$, so the number of parameters/gates in an MPS quantum circuit is $5NL(V+1)$.
 The input qubits are all initialized to $|0\rangle$ in our numerical experiment.

 If the MPS quantum circuit is implemented using quantum devices, each qubit that has been measured can be set to $|0\rangle$ and reused as the input of the next node.
 So only $V+1$ qubits are actually needed in the circuit evaluation process.
 The sample dimension $N$ is only related to the depth of the circuit.
 Fig. \ref{fig:MPSreuse} gives an equivalent form of the MPS circuit in order to illustrate the idea of qubit recycling.
+Double line represents a measurement result which is a classical bit 0 or 1.
+This bit is used as a control signal of a controlled-$X$ (i.e., controlled-NOT) gate.
+That is, the $X$ gate (i.e., NOT gate) is performed only if this bit is 1.
+If the measurement result is 0, the qubit after measurement is in the $|0\rangle$ state.
+If the measurement result is 1, the qubit after measurement is in the $|1\rangle$ state, and subsequently flipped to $|0\rangle$ by the $X$ gate.
+In this way, the qubit being measured is reset to $|0\rangle$.
 This quantum circuit has advantage in physical implementation because near-term quantum devices have limited number of qubits.